Til Laddu, Til Ke Ladoo, Til Gud Ladoo Recipe

 by Tarla Dalal

-- Heat a broad non-stick pan, add the sesame seeds and dry roast on a slow flame for 8 minutes, while stirring continuously.
+- To make til laddu, heat a broad non-stick pan, add the sesame seeds and dry roast on a slow flame for 8 minutes, while stirring continuously.
 Keep aside.

 - Heat the ghee in a deep non-stick pan, add the jaggery, mix well and cook on a slow flame for 4 minutes, while stirring continuously.